-The main rituals involving purification, virtue and enlightenment:
+The main rituals - purification, virtue, and enlightenment

 Post rituals the other crucial thing is the procedure of fasting where you can have saatvik food like sabudana khichdi, bhang, thandai for dinner.
 Wearing a rudraksha mala is considered to be very auspicious as rudraksha beads are supposed to have been originated from the tears of Lord Shiva.
 There is constant recitation of “Om Namah Shivaya” and Mahamritiyunjay Jap.

-The significance of this festival is associated with the revival of creative spirit and the whole notion behind creation, destruction and maintenance that are an intricate part of our lives.
-It helps in strengthening the body, mind and soul guiding us towards enlightenment and happiness.
+The significance of this festival is associated with the revival of the creative spirit and the whole notion behind creation, destruction, and maintenance that are an intricate part of our lives.
+It helps in strengthening the body, mind, and soul and guide us towards enlightenment and happiness.
 This day marks the union of Shiva and Shakti, the Goddess of energy.